 When you hurtle through the inversions of The Incredible Hulk Coaster or plunge into the jaws of a dinosaur on Jurassic World VelociCoaster, the last thing on your mind is engineering.
 But behind every scream, every G-force, and every moment of weightlessness lies extraordinary feats of mechanical, electrical, and structural engineering.
 Understanding how Universal's rides work makes them even more impressive.

 Traditional roller coasters use a chain lift to haul trains to the top of the first hill, converting potential energy into kinetic energy for the rest of the ride.
 Universal's most exciting coasters use launch systems instead, accelerating trains from zero to high speed in seconds.
-The Incredible Hulk Coaster uses a tyre-drive launch powered by massive electric motors, propelling 32-passenger trains from zero to 40mph as they ascend the launch tunnel and burst out into daylight.
+The Incredible Hulk Coaster uses a launch system to propel riders to a top speed of 67 mph.

 More modern rides use linear synchronous motor (LSM) or linear induction motor (LIM) technology — essentially electromagnetic catapults.
-VelociCoaster features two LSM launches, the second of which accelerates riders from 40mph to 70mph in just a few seconds.
+VelociCoaster features two launches, with the fastest reaching 70 mph in 2.4 seconds.
 These magnetic launches are quieter, more energy-efficient, and more reliable than hydraulic or tyre-driven alternatives, and they can be precisely controlled to deliver a consistent experience every time.

 Roller coaster track is not simply bent steel — it is a precision-engineered component manufactured to tolerances measured in millimetres.
 Each piece of track is computer-designed to produce specific forces at specific speeds.
 Engineers use software to calculate the G-forces riders will experience at every point along the ride, ensuring that the forces remain within safe limits while still delivering a thrilling experience.